 - Unlimited task creation

-- Features that facilitate collaboration and communication
+- Collaboration and communication features

-- Ease of file and image sharing
+- Easy file and image sharing

 - Application-based collaboration